Code-Institute-Submissions/bad-and-boogie/README.md

 ## Credits
+The pictures on this site was very kindly approved to be used by the Emma Dewita Öberg, you can find her portfolio on https://www.emmadewita.com/ .

 ### Content
 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in this site were obtained from https://www.emmadewita.com/

 ### Acknowledgements